-Oregon State University offers a wide selection of college-level chemistry courses, labs and a minor online.
+Oregon State Chemistry has been teaching high-quality college-level chemistry courses, labs and a minor online since 2005.
 All courses are developed and taught by the world-class faculty in OSU's Department of Chemistry.
 The online format provides flexibility as you complete your degree program requirements.
 It is important to note that Oregon State University runs on a quarter system.
 If you are transferring credits be sure to confirm the transfer policy of your home institution.
 Students requiring one semester of general chemistry can utilize the CH 124/ CH 125 modules to meet the requirements.
 Learn more about transferring credits.

 |CH 121, 122, 123, 124, 125||General Chemistry for non-science majors (online labs)